What is Over Optimization?

 Keyword stuffing (AKA: Randomly Repeated Words) happens when you focus too much on a keyword and use it to the point of sounding like a broken record in the hope of ranking better for that word in search engine results.
 No matter what, avoid the overuse of focus keyword in your pages and posts.
 Search engine bots WILL eventually notice and penalize/ding your site.
 Why?
 Because to search engines, keyword stuffing = SPAM.

 Unfortunately, misconceptions STILL abound on ways to “work around” keyword stuffing.
-Super bad idea!
+Bad idea!
 Back in 2012 Google’s algorithm was improved with a Webspam Update that flags keyword stuffing.
 There have been other updates since.

 In summary, Keyword Stuffing reduces the quality of your content and makes it difficult to digest.
 Plus, it DOESN’T help search rankings.